 - Evidence from your damaged vehicle that indicates the events of the accident

-Our personal injury lawyers will handle gathering evidence to prove your claim while you concentrate on healing from your injuries and getting your life back to normal.
+Our Birmingham personal injury lawyers will collect the evidence they need to hold the defendant responsible so you can concentrate on healing from your injuries while getting your life back to normal.

 What Can I Expect from Insurance Negotiations?